-1959: The Society responded to overwhelming interest and established an office in London.
-This year also saw the successful completion of the Society's first national Bat-ringing Scheme and National Badger Survey, with county recorders appointed to collect the data and respond to the high level of interest in these species.
+1959: First national Bat-ringing Scheme and National Badger Survey are completed.
+County recorders are appointed to collect the data and respond to the high level of interest in these species.

-1963: The first edition of the 'Handbook of British Mammals' was published.
-Now on its 4th edition, it remains the pre-eminent publication of The Mammal Society.
-The second edition appeared in 1977, the third in 1991, and the fourth in 2008.
+1963: The first edition of the 'Handbook of British Mammals' is published.
+Now on its 4th edition, published in 2008, it remains the pre-eminent publication of The Mammal Society.
+Previous editions appeared in 1977 and 1991.

-1965: First National Mammal Distribution Survey completed since 1904, responding to a desperate shortage of information on populations and distribution.
-Applying scientific rigour and expertise to all its work made the Society the trusted source and authority on mammals of the British Isles.
+1965: The first National Mammal Distribution Survey is completed since 1904, responding to a desperate shortage of information on populations and distribution.
+Applying scientific rigour and expertise to all its work made The Society the trusted source and authority on mammals of the British Isles.

-1955 - 1969: The Bulletin was circulated bi-annually to members, as an 'unofficial' summary of current research on mammals; Notes on British Mammals, a collation of scientific papers reprinted from the Journal of Zoology, ran alongside this for members (until 1997).
+1955: The Bulletin is circulated bi-annually to members, as an 'unofficial' summary of current research on mammals; Notes on British Mammals, a collation of scientific papers reprinted from the Journal of Zoology, ran alongside this until 1997.

-February 1970: The first issue of our scientific journal Mammal Review was published, to replace thel Bulletin.
+February 1970: The first issue of our scientific journal Mammal Review is published to replace the Bulletin.
 Today, Mammal Review is an internationally cited journal of mammalogy.

 March 1970: The first members' Newsletter was published.
 It was renamed Mammal News in 1991.

-1984: The first species booklets in the series, "Woodmice", "Foxes" and "Fallow Deer" were published.
+1984: The first of the new species guides series, "Woodmice", "Foxes" and "Fallow Deer", are published.

-2003: The definitive "How to Find and Identify Mammals" was first published.
+2003: The definitive "How to Find and Identify Mammals" is first published.

 Surveys and Monitoring

-1971: First 10km-square (hectad) Atlas of British mammals was published in Mammal Review, the result of collaboration with hundreds of recorders, and was the first atlas of any animal group at this scale; only a botannical atlas preceded it.
+1971: First 10km-square (hectad) Atlas of British Mammals is published in Mammal Review, the result of collaboration with hundreds of recorders, and the first atlas of any animal group at this scale; only a botannical atlas preceded it.

 1973 - 1977: First national Harvest mouse survey completed, based on finding nests.